Home

 Thirdly, machine learning is not a fully automated process.
 As any practitioner can say, machine learning requires you to make a lot of smart decisions in order to make the whole process successful.

-Let's split the whole DS/ML project to steps and take a closer look where the Data Science part finishes and Machine Learning Part begins.
+Let's split the whole DS/ML project into steps and take a closer look at where the Data Science part finishes and the Machine Learning Part begins.

 ML project